Canon 200D vs G9X Mark II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2017.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in June 2017 and January 2017.
 The 200D is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (200D) and an one-inch (G9X Mark II) sensor.
-The 200D has a resolution of 24 megapixel, whereas the G9X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the G9X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (50 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the G9X Mark II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 200D gets 650 shots out of its LP-E17 battery, while the G9X Mark II can take 235 images on a single charge of its NB-13L power pack.
 The power pack in the G9X Mark II can be charged via the USB port, which can be very convenient when travelling.